erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 ## Sizing of CMGs

-Once again Leve et al. provide a good overview regarding the sizing of spacecraft CMG [@LeveSpacecraftMomentumControl2015].
+Leve et al. provide a good overview regarding the sizing of spacecraft CMG [@LeveSpacecraftMomentumControl2015].
-For terrestrial systems there is little literature available, but in their paper on a wearable SPCMG Chiu et al. do discuss their sizing process [@ChiuDesignWearableScissoredPair2014].
+For terrestrial systems there is little literature available, but in their paper on a wearable SPCMG Chiu et al. discuss their sizing process [@ChiuDesignWearableScissoredPair2014].
-However, generally speaking, we can note that the main characteristics of a CMG array are the torque it can produce (Nm), the agility of the torque production i.e. its acceleration (Nm/s) and then the amount of torque it can sustain i.e. its momentum envelope (Nms).
+However, generally speaking, the main characteristics of a CMG array are:

+- the torque it can produce (Nm)
+- the agility of the torque production i.e. its acceleration (Nm/s)
+- the amount of torque it can sustain i.e. its momentum envelope (Nms).

 The magnitude of these requirements obviously depends on the application for which the CMGs are being sized.
 This application will also pose constraints regarding torque accuracy, weight, size, vibrations and power consumption.

 Looking at the sizing methods used for spacecraft, the requirements usually stem from the agility demanded of the spacecraft, also called slewrate.
 Given the moment of inertia of the spacecraft, the slewrate requirement will provide a required torque and duration that must be provided.
 The given slewrate also results in a base rate whose reaction torque must be handled by the gimbal motors.
 From this, the sizing of the CMGs can proceed and will subsequently be governed by the harsh constraints of spaceflight hardware.

-This in particular is where our sizing process will diverge from spacecraft CMG design.
+This in particular is where the CMG sizing in this work diverges from spacecraft CMG design.
-Weight, size, power and computational resources are of much smaller concern when the goal is hanging the CMGs from a crane.
+Weight, size, power and computational resources are of much smaller concern when hanging the CMGs from a crane.
 For instance, some crane hooks have added weights which are required to ensure that the unloaded hook can overcome the rope friction in the pulley system.
-Furthermore, the slewrate or in our case the rotation speed of loads is only one concern.
+Furthermore, the slewrate or rather the rotation speed of loads is only one concern.
-We must also account for the compensation of the robot’s motion and deal with the oscillations of the crane.
+The compensation of the robot’s motion and oscillations of the crane must also be taken into account.
-Hence, as already alluded to during the review of existing applications, we must first develop an understanding of our crane-CMG-robot system, a process discussed in the following chapter.
+Hence, as already alluded to during the review of existing applications, an understanding of the crane-CMG-robot system is required.
+This is developed in the following chapter.